iLVL-Key/FFXI/addons/Jingle/readme.md

 ![Jingle_Oseem](https://github.com/iLVL-Key/FFXI/assets/101156258/5ed6b45b-e798-4e1e-92dc-27d7490fcca1)

 ## Features ##
+ - Tells you distance and direction to target when found.
  - Plays only once until the target moves out of range again.
    - Flood Delay setting so a Target right at the edge of nearby distance won't spam.
  - Will work using names, IDs, or Hex IDs (great for NM placeholders).